brockdyer03/QuadrupoleAnalysis/README.md

 ***

-Finally, to get the desired eigenvectors for our rotation matrix, we use the NumPy function `numpy.linalg.eig()`, and return the output
+Finally, to get the desired eigenvectors for our rotation matrix, use the NumPy function `numpy.linalg.eig()`, and return the output

 ***